-- The sub-paragraph "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer" on pages 230-244 of the Base Prospectus is amended as follows, so that the following paragraphs set out below shall replace the corresponding paragraphs currently included in the Base Prospectus and the paragraphs not set out below shall remain unchanged: - "1.1.4 The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer
+1.4.2.
+The subsection "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer", on page 28 et seq. of the Registration Document, shall be deleted in its entirety and the following new section shall be inserted: